 Samuel Smith (Holworthy) married Elizabeth Haddock, the daughter of Admiral Nicholas Haddock.
 In 1749, Samuel Smith’s grandmother (Elizabeth Holworthy (nee Disbrowe)) willed him her estate, provided he took the name and arms of Holworthy.
 By a special act of parliament in 1750, Samuel Smith changed his name to Holworthy and thereby inherited the estate of Elsworth.

 Sir Matthew Holworthy was the son of Richard, of Bristol city and was the father of Matthew who married Elizabeth Disbrowe.
 He is described in the records as a Gentleman.
 His father Richard was at one time the Lord Mayor of London.
-Matthew attended Brasenose College from where he matriculated on 20 Oct 1626, aged 18 with a B.A.
+Matthew attended Brasenose College, Oxford, from where he matriculated on 20 October 1626, aged 18 with a B.A.
 Soon after, his father sent him to France to learn to become a merchant and afterwards he resided in London where his business address was Hackney, Spanish Walk Exchange as well as at Little Palgrave, Norfolk.
 In 1657 Mathew purchased Sporle and Great Pelgrave in Norfolk.
-Matthew was knighted on 12 May 1655 by Charles II at Whitehall.
+Matthew was knighted (a life baronetcy only) on 12 May 1655 by Charles II at Whitehall.

 There is a plaque on Holworthy Hall in Harvard University, Boston, Mass. that reads: “Holworthy Hall Built with Proceeds of a state lottery 1812 named in honor of An English Merchant Sir Matthew Holworthy who in 1681 gave 1000 pounds The largest gift received by Harvard College during the Seventeenth Century.”

 He died in October 1678 and was buried on 23 Oct 1678 at St. John, Hackney, London.